Why Are Hotel Pricing Strategies Important?

 The Hotel Industry is unique among economic markets in that we sell perishable services with a limited capacity.
 The same room cannot be sold twice and a vacant room cannot be sold at a later date.
 To further complicate things, we sell to very different customers, each with their own requirements and willingness to pay for the same product.

-Getting your hotel pricing strategy wrong can be disastrous for your business.
+Getting your hotel pricing strategies wrong can be disastrous for your business.
 With prices set too high, a hotel may lose customers to its local competition.
 On the other hand, with prices set too low, the business may not cover its operational costs and could damage its brand image.
-Developing your hotel pricing strategy involves analysing your room types, distribution channels, value delivered, segmentation, occupancy and competition in order to find the optimal price points for all of your different rooms and guests.
+Developing your hotel pricing strategies involves analysing your room types, distribution channels, value delivered, segmentation, occupancy and competition in order to find the optimal price points for all of your different rooms and guests.

 How Does Dynamic Pricing Work?

-While the competitive landscape becomes ever more challenging, hoteliers need to find new ways to maximise revenue.
+While the competitive landscape becomes ever more challenging, hoteliers need to find new ways to maximize revenue.
 One of the most effective approaches is to move from static to dynamic pricing strategies.
 These strategies allow your hotel to find the optimum pricing point at any time.
 Single rate pricing means that only one rate is available for all transient customers.
 That may be one high season rate and one low season rate.

 By its nature, single rate pricing is not designed to adapt to changes during those seasons.
 It also ignores the wide variety of guests and the different rates they are willing to pay.
 This approach to pricing can reduce occupancy during the low season and profits during the high season.
 In short, your hotel loses out on both fronts.
 So what is the solution?

 Dynamic pricing could also be called “real-time” pricing strategy.
 Its goal is to analyse and adjust your room rates based on supply, demand and market forces.
 The complexity of this approach requires a revenue manager and, ideally, a sophisticated revenue management system.
 By working with the revenue management software, your revenue manager can review and adjust prices in real time.
-This approach puts you in an excellent position to increase occupancy, grow room revenue, and optimise RevPar and ADR.
+This approach puts you in an excellent position to increase occupancy, grow room revenue, and optimize RevPAR and ADR.

 - Desired business mix: Hoteliers need to analyse the different segment-related elements of the pricing strategy, starting with customer segmentation.
 Who are the target customer segments?
 Are there potential new customer segments to forecast?
 The objective is to identify customer willingness to pay and develop equivalent price points.
 For each customer segment, it is essential to highlight the hotel competitive value position.
 Business mix and hotel ADR are highly correlated, which allows the revenue manager to play with the desired customer segments, volume and their ADR contribution according to the market growth demand.